KunihiroS/ANNO-BLUE/README.md

 ## Version History

+### 0.0.8
+- Unified all selection backgrounds to #0C1154 for consistent visual experience
+- Standardized selection highlighting across all UI elements

 ### 0.0.7
 - Improved text selection visibility by changing selection background to a soft pink shade
 - Enhanced overall text selection contrast for better readability